 Download the software from the supplied link.
+Unpack and save the installation file to a suitable folder then run Setup.

 Uninstalling the software

 Caution: Prior to uninstalling, make a copy of the Speedstack folder structure and store in a safe place.